Skip to main content

 In addition, if a potential sponsor does not have a central kitchen to prepare their own food and must enter into a food service vending agreement or contract, they must have the finances to pay the contractor for meals ordered before receiving any SFSP reimbursement.

-Potential sponsors will need to provide the CDE with financial documentation (tax returns or bank statements) indicating that they have a present net value that is positive, taking all costs (existing and future) into account.
+The California Department of Education (CDE) is required to assess the financial viability of new potential sponsors.
+This evaluation consists of the review and approval of financial records and risk assessment, administrative budgets, and components of the management plan.
+Potential sponsors must be prepared to provide the CDE with financial documentation, such as tax returns and/or bank statements, indicating that they have a present net value that is positive, taking all costs (existing and future) into account.

 What are the essential administrative eligibility requirements to become an SFSP sponsor?